 Third, we consider the role of definition in both cases.
 We define a term by giving its meaning; we define an object by stating its essence.
 In the first case, we get a sentence, which is true in virtue of the meaning of the term; in the second case, a proposition, which is true in virtue of the essence/identity of the object.
 Furthermore, argues Fine, the two cases are not only parallel, but basically the same.
 In attempting to define a term, we are attempting to specify its meaning.
 However, not every specification would do.
 As Fine points out, we cannot define 'bachelor' as 'the most often referred to term in the recent philosophical literature on analyticity'.
 No, says Fine, 'the specification should make clear what the meaning (essentially) is; it should provide us, that is to say, with some account of the meaning's essence'.
 This means that in defining a term, we are providing an essence of its meaning.
-Therefore, the activity of defining an object, namely, stating what an object is (Fine 1994: 12-14).
+Therefore, the activity of defining a term, or rather of the corresponding concept, is a special case of the activity of defining an object, namely, stating what an object is (Fine 1994: 12-14).